seanpm2001/Git-Templates/Git-Templates/ProjectLanguageFiles/GitHub-Pages/README.md

 ![GitHubPagesIcon.png failed to load.
 The file may be missing or corrupt, or it may not have been referenced (linked to) correctly.
 Check the file for errors.
 First, check the`README.md` file for errors](/Git-Templates/ProjectLanguageFiles/GitHub-Pages/GitHubPagesIcon.png)

-📌 TODO: Add website and project links to all 80 entries.
+- [x] 📌 TODO: Add website and project links to all 80 entries. (completed on 2021 October 27th)

 # Project language file listing